-Strawberry compote is beyond easy to make.
+Strawberry compote is really easy to make.
 All you need are a few bright spring berries, a bit of sugar, and a splash of water or juice.
-Take about 10 minutes of cooking time to get you to one deliciously sweet and tangy bread topper.
+In about 10 minutes of cooking time you'll have a deliciously sweet and tangy bread topper.

 - 1 pound strawberries